DavisPL/cargo-sherlock/README.md

 # Cargo-Sherlock 🕵️

-Cargo-Sherlock is an automated reasoning tool that attempts to determine the safety of Rust crates by modeling trust.
+`Cargo-Sherlock`  is a Python-based tool designed to enhance the security of Rust projects by leveraging differnet metadata information about Rust crates.
+It Is an automated reasoning tool that attempts to determine the safety of Rust crates by modeling trust.

 ## Installation